kasv-p/Typing-Speed-Test/Readme.md

 3.Make the required Changes.(make sure there are no conflicts with existing codes).

-4.Add the changes made to staging area ( git add .) (can add individual files using git add [filename]).
+4.Add the changes made to staging area ( git add {filename} ) (can add all files at once using git add . ).

 5.Commit the changes once finalized (git commit -m "write a meaningful commit message")